 Lipscomb University offers various forms of financial aid and scholarships to help students with the cost of attending college.

 The University may not have a specific program that would directly pay you to attend.
-But they provide opportunities for financial support through scholarships, grants, work-study programs, and other forms of assistance.
+However, they provide opportunities for financial support through scholarships, grants, work-study programs, and other forms of assistance.

 In addition to scholarships, Lipscomb University provides need-based financial aid in the form of grants.
 These grants consider the financial circumstances of students and their families to determine eligibility and offer financial assistance accordingly.